How do I select or highlight multiple files?

 - Hold down the Shift key and select the last file and then let go of the Shift key.

 - Now hold down the Ctrl key and any other file you select that is not already select will be added to the group of files already selected.
-If the selection of files contains files you wish to not have selected, clicking on any selected file will un-select it.
+If the selection of files contains files you want to not have selected, clicking on any selected file will un-select it.